NateSkiles/MyThai-Code-Summary/readme.md

 *Back to [Top](https://github.com/NateSkiles/Python-Live-Project-Code-Summary#python-live-project)*

 ## Front-End Development
-One of the things I would like to come back to is redoing the Front-End with Bootstrap, I just wrote out all my CSS to save time getting Bootstrap to work properly.
-I have included a few pictures to illustrate my app and it's functionality outlined above.
+One of the things I would like to come back to is redoing the Front-End with Bootstrap.
+I wrote out the CSS to save time getting Bootstrap to work for this project.
+I have included a few pictures to illustrate my app and its functionality outlined above.

 ### Homepage
 ![Homepage](https://github.com/NateSkiles/Python-Live-Project-Code-Summary/blob/0f9ffa67d5aeb1f8c2e1831c025d1c08cb3e6818/images/MyThai%20-%20Home.png)